boots-edu/textbook/source/original/week7.md

 * Why comments?
   * Helps others \(and yourself\) use your code without having to read it\.
 Informs user of everything they need to know to use your method or class\.
   * If in the correct format\, can automatically produce documentation\.
-  * If in the correct format\, can be read by IDE’s like vscode\.
+  * If in the correct format\, can be read by IDE's like vscode\.
 * Why naming matters?
   * If we do need to revisit our code \(and we will\)\, having well named variables and methods makes figuring out what the code is doing internally much easier\.
   * Our classes will be easier to use if our public interface uses names that make sense given the purpose of the thing we are referencing\.